Cambodian genocide denial: Responses to Chomsky and Herman

-In the introduction to the American edition of his book, Ponchaud responded to a personal letter from Chomsky, saying,With the responsible attitude and precision of thought that are so characteristic of him, Noam Chomsky then embarked on a polemical exchange with Robert Silvers, Editor of the NYR, and with Jean Lacouture, leading to the publication by the latter of a rectification of his initial account.
+In the introduction to the American edition of his book, Ponchaud responded to a personal letter from Chomsky, saying,With the responsible attitude and precision of thought that is so characteristic of him, Noam Chomsky then embarked on a polemical exchange with Robert Silvers, Editor of the NYR, and with Jean Lacouture, leading to the publication by the latter of a rectification of his initial account.
 Mr. Chomsky was of the opinion that Jean Lacouture had substantially distorted the evidence I had offered, and, considering my book to be "serious and worth reading, as distinct from much of the commentary it has elicited," he wrote me a letter on October 19, 1977 in which he drew my attention to the way [Year Zero] was being misused by anti-revolutionary propagandists.
-He has made it my duty to 'stem the flood of lies' about Cambodia -- particularly, according to him, those propagated by Anthony Paul and John Barron in Murder of a Gentle Land.
+He has made it my duty to 'stem the flood of lies' about Cambodia – particularly, according to him, those propagated by Anthony Paul and John Barron in Murder of a Gentle Land.

-Ponchaud wrote a different response to Chomsky in the British introduction to his book: Even before this book was translated it was sharply criticized by Mr. Noam Chomsky...and Mr. Gareth Porter....These two 'experts' on Asia claim that I am mistakenly trying to convince people that Cambodia was drowned in a sea of blood after the departure of the last American diplomats.
+Ponchaud wrote a different response to Chomsky in the British introduction to his book: Even before this book was translated it was sharply criticized by Mr. Noam Chomsky ... and Mr. Gareth Porter ...
+These two 'experts' on Asia claim that I am mistakenly trying to convince people that Cambodia was drowned in a sea of blood after the departure of the last American diplomats.
 They say there have been no massacres, and they lay the blame for the tragedy of the Khmer people on the American bombings.
 They accuse me of being insufficiently critical in my approach to the refugee's accounts.
-For them, refugees are not a valid source...it is surprising to see that 'experts' who have spoken to few if any refugees should reject their very significant place in any study of modern Cambodia.
+For them, refugees are not a valid source ... it is surprising to see that 'experts' who have spoken to few if any refugees should reject their very significant place in any study of modern Cambodia.
 These experts would rather base their arguments on reasoning: if something seems impossible to their personal logic, then it doesn't exist.
 Their only sources for evaluation are deliberately chosen official statements.
 Where is that critical approach which they accuse others of not having?

+Scholar of Cambodian History Michael Vickery, citing his own collection of refugee testimony in the Khao I Dang camp on the Thai border, concluded that Chomsky and Herman's criticism of Barron and Paul as well as Ponchaud had been correct, stating: